-We show how STAR stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Real Estate Investment Trusts industry.
+We show how STAR stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Other Financial Vehicles industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 iStar Inc. is focused on reinventing the ground lease sector, unlocking value for real estate owners throughout the country by providing modern, more efficient ground leases on all types of properties.
 As the founder, investment manager and largest shareholder of Safehold Inc. (NYSE: SAFE), the first publicly traded company to focus on modern ground leases, iStar is helping create a logical new approach to the way real estate is owned and continues to use its historic strengths in finance and net lease to expand this unique platform.
 Recognized as a consistent innovator in the real estate markets, iStar specializes in identifying and scaling newly discovered opportunities and has completed more than $40 billion of transactions over the past two decades.